lanakern/exercise/README.md

 # exercise
-This repository is for exercises of the tutorial app
+# This repository is for exercises of the tutorial app
+# TEST TEST